 Creating Meeting Room

 Cerebrium doesn’t only have to be used to run AI heavy workloads, it can run any Python code.
 Therefore we define two functions for our demo that will create a room to join programmatically and a temporary token, both of which will only be usable for 5 minutes.
-In order to implement this, we use the Daily REST API.
+To implement this, we use the Daily REST API.

 Below we create a room that only lasts 5 minutes and a temporary token to access it